smorello87/intro-to-omeka/lessons.md

 ![preview](/sections/plugin4.png)

-Our new "Team" page is going to live under the "About" page.
+Our new `Team` page is going to live under the `About` page.
 On the right hand side, make sure you select the check box “Public” and the About page as a “parent” page.
 Try to activate and use the HTML editor bar to create and format content for your page this time.

 ```
 Workshop leaders: Stefano Morello, Kirsten Hackett.